Top Reasons Life Insurance Won’t Pay Out in Canada

 6. You didn't update your beneficiaries or name a secondary beneficiary

-If you have forgotten to name your beneficiaries, the insurance won't always be passed down to your family.
+Your insurance won't always be passed down to your family if you have forgotten to name your beneficiaries for your life insurance payout.
 Instead, it will be used to pay for your estate first.

 If any remaining insurance money is left, the rest will go to your family; usually, it's not much.